The Arts and Culture Capital

 Love for Local, Live Music

 Wondering why so many people had Madison as their Spotify Sound Town in 2023?
 It's because Madison has a deep appreciation for live music and especially our local musicians.
-Our events calendar has something bumpin', jammin' or rockin' nearly every night on big stages like The Sylvee or The Orpheum, intimate jazz clubs or unexpected places like parks and dive bars.
+Our events calendar has something bumpin', jammin' or rockin' nearly every night on big stages like The Sylvee and The Orpheum, or intimate jazz clubs like North Street Cabaret and Cafe Coda.

 Back to top.